How to help your cat and dog get along

 Thinking about adding a new furry friend to the family?
 Despite what people may tell you, adding a cat to your dog household or vice versa is not the end of the world.
 As long as you give yourself the time to blend your new family slowly, there’s hope that your first-born pet will have a new best friend.
 Unfortunately, there’s no overnight answer to a happy home for your growing family regardless of if you went out searching for cat-friendly dogs.

 Inter-species relationships can be complex.
 When it comes to cats and dogs living together, it’s important to keep your expectations realistic.
-Sure, it’s cute to see lists of unusual animal pairings but these are two separate species.
-Allowing your pets to interact in a way that is comfortable for them is going to give you the best results.

 Before you start preparing your pets to meet, you should consider their age and know their history.
 If one of your pets faced any trauma in their past or had negative experiences with the opposing species prior, it’s important to keep that in mind.
 In regards to their age, some pet owners find it easy to integrate a puppy rather than an older dog but it is all situational.
 If done correctly, your dog and cat can get along and become great companions.